 Students completing Singapore Math’s Primary Mathematics series are faced with an unusual problem when they complete the sixth level.
-Students at that point are generally beyond most seventh grade math programs.
+Students at that point are generally beyond most seventh-grade math programs.
 The new series, Dimensions Math, should be a great “next step” for those completing Primary Mathematics.

 All courses are presented in two parts, A and B, and students should complete one part per semester in most situations.

-The Textbooks include both instruction and problems to solve.
+The textbooks include both instruction and problems to solve.
 Students should be able to work independently through the lessons.
 Each chapter opens with a brief real-life situation that requires mathematical skills to give students an idea of why they might need to know what will be taught.
-Chapters are then broken down into from two to seven lessons.
-For each lesson, a new concept is taught with explanation and examples.
+Chapters are then broken down into two to seven lessons.
+For each lesson, a new concept is taught with an explanation and examples.
 Students are given the opportunity to “Try it!” with one or more sample problems so they can check whether or not they grasped the concept.
 “Remarks” in the sidebar highlight key points.
 “Discuss” questions show up occasionally in the sidebars.
 Discuss questions challenge students to think more deeply about concepts.
 These might be discussed with the teacher, pondered privately by the student, or ignored.
 Occasional “Class Activities” should be able to be done by a student working alone.
 “In A Nutshell” pages summarize rules and concepts in individual boxes within a single page for quick review.

 Practice questions for each lesson are presented in four sets that become progressively more complex and challenging.
 Word problems show up mostly in the last two sets, so you don’t want to assign problems only from the first two sets.
 All practice questions address concepts taught only in that lesson.
 Occasional problems require the use of a calculator.
 Pages 59 and 60 in 7A teach basic calculator operations using a TI-30Xa calculator.
 While you can use a different calculator, using this model will make things simpler.